sourcegraph/handbook/content/engineering/observability/monitoring_pillars.md

 3. Creating dashboards outside of the monitoring generator, such as with the Grafana WYSIWYG editor, is forbidden.
 All metrics should be presented in the most plain, mundane, non-fanciful way that every site admin can understand.
 4. Creating graphs/panels with more than 5 cardinality (labels) is forbidden (in most cases there should only be one.)
 5. The most useful information should be presented first, the least useful information should be hidden by default.

-To understand why we impose these constraints, see [the five pillars of monitoring](monitoring_pillars.md)

 ## Monitoring at Sourcegraph: a brief history